Balsamic Glaze Recipe

 - light brown sugar – this balances the acidity of the vinegar and adds to the syrupy consistency of the final product.

-- soy sauce – this isn’t traditional in most balsamic glaze recipes, but it is in mine.
-It’s not just for breakfast fried rice and orange ginger chicken!
+- soy sauce – this isn’t traditional in most glaze recipes, but it is in mine.
 Rather than salt, I use soy sauce to season the glaze, because it also adds a punch of umami, too.
-It’s also not traditional in homemade gravy, but I also use it there for the same reasons.

 - unsalted butter – I like to swirl in a pat of butter at the end of the cooking process, to enhance the mouthfeel and flavor of the glaze.